-It is very important that you read these documents.
-It is also important that you follow the pre-operative directions to prevent delay or cancellation of your procedure.
+It's very important that you read these documents.
+It's also important that you follow the pre-operative directions to prevent delay or cancellation of your procedure.

-- Do not eat or drink anything, including water, after midnight the night before your surgery.
-You may brush your teeth or rinse your mouth, but do not swallow.
+- Don't eat or drink anything, including water, after midnight the night before your surgery.
+You may brush your teeth or rinse your mouth, but don't swallow.

 - Take any necessary medications prior to your procedure only as directed by your doctor.

-- Plan to have a designated, responsible adult drive you home after discharge.
+- Have a designated, responsible adult drive you home after discharge.

 - Drink extra fluids throughout the day before your surgery prior to midnight unless otherwise directed by your doctor.
-No alcohol.
+Don’t drink alcohol.